New Singapore attractions

 5. Fort Canning – 9 new gardens with AR guide

 Fort Canning is a blissful pocket of nature in the middle of town that most of us have already visited at least once in our lives.
-But it’s time for a revisit as the area has been revamped lately with the addition of 9 new historical gardens.
+But it’s time for a revisit as the area has been revamped lately with the addition of 9 new historical gardens that make it a star amongst Singapore attractions.

 Red-bricked Javanese gates of Sang Nila Utama Gardens